B-HS/B-HS/README.md

 - on studying algorithm with Python
 - on studying HTML+CSS+JS
 - on studying vue.js
-- on studying Oracle DB
+- on studying MariaDB + Mysql
-- on studying JAVA
+- on studying JAVA + Spring boot

 📅 Learning plans
 - Docker